Estipona Putt-Putt Classic Rules and Stuff

 All players on your team must remain with the team for the entire course, or the entire team will forfeit.
 Exceptions include beer runs and potty breaks — which we realize are directly correlated.

 This is a modified version of "best ball."
 What does that mean, 'zactly?
-This: All four, five or six of you putt-putt players will play out each hole, counting how many strokes it takes you to get your tiny little ball in the obstructed hole.
+This: All four of you putt-putt players will play out each hole, counting how many strokes it takes you to get your tiny little ball in the obstructed hole.
 Make a column for each player, and record the strokes.
 The person with the LOWEST SCORE (not highest, cuz that would be crazy) is deemed the winner for that hole, and that person's putt number is circled, underlined, highlighted, asterisked or somehow identified as THE NUMBER.

 At the end of the putting — when all y'all have successfully completed all 18 happy holes —you'll add up the total number from the LOWEST SCORE ONLY (the circled, underlined, highlighted, asterisked or somehow identified number).
 This is your team total, and that's the number you'll give to your cheery Estipona Group representative at the conclusion of your game.

 There are no ties allowed for first, second, or third place.
 Should any teams be in contention for one of these slots, those players of equal score must face off in a Final Smackdown.

 (Note: No smacking may occur during the Final Smackdown.
 Just thought it might be important to mention.)